SBD1/2024.1-Ben10/docs/modulo2/dml.md

 ## <a>Dados</a>

-**A inserção dos dados foi dividida em xxxx arquivos, que serão representados a seguir:**
+**A inserção dos dados foi dividida em 6 arquivos, que serão representados a seguir:**

 ???
 "Itens"
     #### Itens